erc20-amis/erc20-amis/roadmap.md

       Block explorer
     </h3>
     <p class="steps-description">
-       Design and launch of the first iteration of the block explorer
+       Design and launch of the first iteration of the AMIS ERC20 Token into Decentralized Markets.
     </p>
     <p class="steps-date">
       February 2017